SadilKhan/sadil/content/blog/pointcloud-series/_index.md

   tags:
   - hugo-site
   categories:
+  - Computer Vision
-  - Theme Features
+  - Point Cloud
-  - R
+  - Segmentation
 ---

 ** No content below YAML for the series _index.
 This file is a leaf bundle, and provides settings for the listing page layout and sidebar content.**